Sinoatrial nodal pause, arrest, and exit block

 - Munther K Homoud, MD

 The sinoatrial (SA) node represents the integrated activity of pacemaker cells, sometimes called P cells, in a compact region at the junction of the high right atrium and the superior vena cava.
 Perinodal cells, sometimes called transitional or (T) cells, transmit the electrical impulse from the SA node to the right atrium.
 Each of these cell types has distinct expression profiles of ion channels and gap junctions.

 Given the architecture of the SA node, SA nodal dysfunction typically results from either abnormalities in impulse generation by the P cells or abnormalities in conduction across the T cells.
 SA nodal dysfunction is more commonly an acquired condition, but in some patients it can be inherited, with gene mutations having been described in some forms of inherited SA nodal dysfunction .
 Patients with SA nodal dysfunction may be asymptomatic or highly symptomatic as in cases of sick sinus syndrome.

 Sinoatrial nodal pauses, arrest, and exit block will be discussed here.
 Additional details regarding the anatomy and electrophysiology of the SA node, as well as a discussion of the sick sinus syndrome, are presented separately.
-(See "Anatomy and electrophysiology of the sinoatrial node" and "Manifestations and causes of the sick sinus syndrome".)
+(See "Sick sinus syndrome: Epidemiology, etiology, and natural history".)

 TYPES OF SA NODAL DYSFUNCTION